Set up an auto attendant

 It might take up to 36 hours for a new user to have their name listed in the directory.

-When you're done setting the dial scope, click Next.
+When you're done setting the dial scope, select Next.

-To add a resource account, click Add account and search for the account that you want to add.
-Click Add, and then click Add.
+To add a resource account, select Add account and search for the account that you want to add.
+Select Add, and then select Add.

-When you have finished adding service accounts, click Submit.
-This completes the auto attendant configuration.
+When you have finished adding resource accounts, select Submit to complete auto attendant configuration.

 External phone number transfers - technical details

-For a resource account with a Direct Routing number, the external transfer phone number format is dependant on the Session Border Controller (SBC) settings.
+For a resource account with a Microsoft Teams Phone License and Direct Routing online voice routing policy, the external transfer phone number format is dependant on the Session Border Controller (SBC) settings.

 The outbound phone number that's displayed is determined as follows:

-- For Calling Plan numbers, the original caller's phone number is displayed.
+- For Calling Plan and Operator Connect numbers, the original caller's phone number is displayed.

 - For Direct Routing numbers, the number sent is based on the P-Asserted-Identity (PAI) setting on the SBC, as follows: